 The USCA is available on Westlaw (USCA), while the USCS is on Lexis (GENFED;USCS).
 For more information, see "Fee-based Databases," below.

-For more about the different print versions of the USC, see the Guide to Using the United States Code.
+For more about the different print versions of the USC, see Using the United States Code.

-Fee-Based Databases: Unannotated versions of the USC are available on Lexis (GENFED;USC) and Westlaw (USC), as well as the flat-fee subscription services LOIS, Fastcase and Versuslaw.
+Fee-Based Databases: Unannotated versions of the USC are available on Lexis (GENFED;USC), Westlaw (USC), Bloomberg Law, LOIS, Fastcase and Versuslaw.

 The annotated USCS is on Lexis (GENFED;USCS), and the annotated USCA is on Westlaw (USCA).
 The appropriate format for pulling a section on Lexis is: x uscs x.
 The format on Westlaw is: x usca x.